Our Evidence-Based Treatments

 Problematic Sexual Behavior Cognitive Behavioral Therapy (PSB-CBT)

 Problematic Sexual Behavior Cognitive Behavioral Therapy (PSB-CBT) is an evidence-based treatment model for children and youth ages 3-18 who have engaged in problematic sexual behavior (PSB).
 In PSB-CBT, children participate in a treatment group based on their age (school-age and adolescents), while parents participate in a concurrent caregiver group.
 Treatment generally consists of between 12 and 25 sessions, depending on the age of the child/adolescent.
 PSB-CBT can also be adapted for individual/family therapy if participation in a treatment group is not possible.
-The vast majority of children and youth who participate in PSB-CBT do not re-engage in problematic sexual behaviors; studies have shown that the overall recidivism rate among school-age children is around 2% over a ten-year period.
+The vast majority of children and youth who participate in PSB-CBT do not re-engage in problematic sexual behaviors; studies have shown that the overall recidivism rate among school-age children is around 2% over a ten-year period, meaning those who have completed treatment show no greater risk for recidivism that the general population.
 In addition, children and youth who complete PSB-CBT treatment typically show improvement in other areas, such as overall emotional functioning and a reduction in trauma symptoms.
 JJPI is a Philadelphia Department of Behavioral Health (DBH) Evidence-Based Practice and Innovation Center (EPIC) designated PSB-CBT provider, for both the adolescent (PSB-CBT-A) and child/school-age (PSB-CBT-S) models.
 PSB-CBT-A is available at JJPI's Youth Safety and Responsibility Program (YSRP) and PSB-CBT-S is available at JJPI's Survivor Services Program.